Skip to main content

 2. We send a one-time password (OTP) to the email address you provided

-Keep the page open — you will need it in the next step.
+Keep the page open.
+You’ll need it in the next step.

 Step 2: Verify your email

 Check your inbox for an email from noreply@unionbank.ng.
-It contains a 6-digit OTP code (OTP stands for One-Time Password — a short code that expires after a few minutes and can only be used once, like a ticket with a time limit).
+It contains a 6-digit OTP code (OTP stands for One-Time Password: a short code that expires after a few minutes and can only be used once, like a ticket with a time limit).
 Enter that code on the verification screen to confirm your email address.
-If the code does not arrive within 2 minutes:
+If the code doesn’t arrive within 2 minutes:

-Check your spam or junk folder first — automated emails sometimes land there.
-If it is not there, click “Resend code” on the verification screen.
+Check your spam or junk folder first.
+Automated emails sometimes land there.
+If it’s not there, click “Resend code” on the verification screen.
 Each new code invalidates the previous one.

 If the code has expired: OTP codes expire after 10 minutes.
 If yours has expired, click “Resend code” to get a fresh one.
 Once your email is verified, your account status moves to PENDING_KYB_REVIEW.
-This means your documents are under review by our onboarding team.
-In sandbox, this review is fast — often within a few hours during business hours.
+This means your documents are with our onboarding team for review.
+In sandbox, the review is fast, often within a few hours during business hours.

 KYB stands for Know Your Business.
-It is the process of verifying that your company is real and legitimate.
+It’s the process of verifying that your company is real and legitimate.
 Think of it as the due diligence a bank does before opening a business account.
 We explain it in full on the Onboarding: KYB Documents page.

 Step 3: Get your sandbox API key

-Once your account is approved, log in to the sandbox portal at dev-ubn-ui.onecluster.co.
+Once your account is approved, log in to the sandbox portal at ubn-ui.onecluster.co.
 Navigate to Settings → API Keys and click Generate sandbox key.
-You will see a key that looks like this:
+You’ll see a key that looks like this:

 What is an API key?
-Think of an API key like the password for your application.
+Think of an API key like a password for your application.
 Just as your email password proves that you are logging in to your email, an API key proves that your application is making a request to our API.
-Every request you send must include this key so we know it is coming from you.
+Every request you send must include this key so we know it’s coming from you.

-Copy your API key and store it somewhere safe immediately — like in a password manager or your application’s environment variables.
+Copy your API key and store it somewhere safe immediately, like a password manager or your application’s environment variables.
 We only show the full key once.
-If you lose it, you will need to generate a new one and update all your code.Never paste your API key into a public place: not in a GitHub repo, not in a Slack message, not in a forum post.
+If you lose it, you’ll need to generate a new one and update all your code.Never paste your API key into a public place: not in a GitHub repo, not in a Slack message, not in a forum post.
 Anyone who has your key can make API calls on your behalf.

 Sandbox keys always start with ubn_sb_.
 Production keys start with ubn_pk_.
-This makes it easy to tell them apart at a glance.
+That makes it easy to tell them apart at a glance.

 Step 4: Make your first API call

 Now the fun part.
-You are going to call the /health endpoint — this is a simple check that confirms the API is online and your connection is working.
+You’re going to call the /health endpoint.
+It’s a simple check that confirms the API is online and your connection is working.
 What is curl? curl is a command-line tool for making web requests.
-Think of it like a web browser, but instead of showing you a webpage, it shows you the raw data the server sends back.
+Think of it like a web browser, except instead of showing you a webpage, it shows you the raw data the server sends back.
 It comes pre-installed on Mac, Linux, and Windows 10+.
 To check if you have it, open your terminal and type curl --version.
 What is a terminal?
 A terminal (also called a command prompt, shell, or console) is a text-based window where you type commands.
 On Mac, search for “Terminal” in Spotlight.
 On Windows, search for “Command Prompt” or “PowerShell”.

 Option A: Using curl (command line)